nandstand/sample-site/content/samples/hpc-tutorial.md

 cd ~/caqrn-sandbox/code/caqrn-processing
 ```

-There is a special branch that contains code specific to this tutorial.
+The `onboarding` branch contains code specific to this tutorial.

 3. Check out the `onboarding` branch from the remote repository: